pascalkienast/H5P-AI-Generator/OVERVIEW.md

 ## Project Overview

-The H5P AI Generator is a Next.js application that uses Claude AI to generate interactive H5P content for educational purposes.
+The H5P AI-1 Generator is a Next.js application that uses Claude AI to generate interactive H5P content for educational purposes.
 The app provides a conversational interface where users can describe the educational content they want to create, and the AI guides them through generating customized H5P modules.

 ## Technology Stack